 Oh how I love summer fruit.
 Ruby red strawberries, crimson through to black cherries, tart yet sweet raspberries and the array of different currents.
 I am definitely a soft fruit fan and love to eat them freshly picked, or use them in delightful, dessert recipes.
 This Strawberry Eton Mess is a classic English dessert, that is best made with fresh, local strawberries.

-Homemade pavlova provides a crisp and marshmallow like texture that I’ve enveloped in lightly whipped cream, with sweet luscious strawberries.
+While homemade pavlova provides a crisp and marshmallow like texture that I’ve enveloped in lightly whipped cream, with sweet luscious strawberries.

-All the ingredients can be assembled prior to serving, for a stress free delectable dessert!
+Finally, all of the ingredients can be assembled prior to serving, for a stress free delectable dessert!

 True to my word, I am adding more desserts to Feasting is Fun.
 My family are loving the new-ish aspect to my blog!!